(Last Updated on November 2, 2022)

 Fortunately, we have ways to make the process less of a shot in the dark.
-We can check dentist ratings and reviews online or ask neighbors who they recommend.
+Ratings, reviews, and recommendations from friends can help narrow down our choices.
 We can pray for discernment and visit prospective offices before scheduling an appointment.
 Although there’s no way to be 100% certain we’ll pick the “right” dentist, we can do our part to make an “educated selection” instead of a “random guess.”

 It’s the same with homeschooling.
 If you feel overwhelmed at the zillions of curricula choices out there, know that you aren’t powerless in this process!

-Remember… Your homeschool is UNIQUE!
-No list can tell you exactly what the “right” curriculum choices are for your family or whether you even need to use curricula at all.
-Everyone homeschools differently and that is OKAY!
+Remember… your homeschool is UNIQUE!
+No list can tell you exactly what the “right” curriculum choices are for your family, or whether you even need to use curricula at all.
+Everyone homeschools differently and that’s OKAY!
 In fact, that’s the whole point!

-So, with that said, I’ll be sharing posts of our yearly curricula selections but NOT because they’re the one best right solution and you should go buy them today.
+So, with all that said, I’ll be sharing posts of our yearly curricula selections, but NOT because they’re the one best solution and NOT because you should go buy them today.
 My hope in sharing what we’ve used is that it would help you take another step closer to finding the right fit for your family.

 - Year 1 (Kindergarten)